We Welcome Active Military, Veterans, and Their Families

 Which Degree Is Right For You?

-Utica College is proud to deliver career-ready programs that include the latest innovations in the field to help you compete in the hottest job markets — all in a flexible format that allows you to learn when and where it’s best for you.
+Utica University is proud to deliver career-ready programs that include the latest innovations in the field to help you compete in the hottest job markets — all in a flexible format that allows you to learn when and where it’s best for you.

 At Utica, you’ll get the academic quality and opportunities a large university would offer with the intimate class sizes and personal attention of a small college.
 We’re standing by to help you connect to your education benefits and secure your future with a career-ready degree.